How does asthma affect your airways?

 There’s no simple explanation for what causes asthma.
 Nobody knows why some people suffer from asthma, and others not.
 Air pollution certainly affects our respiratory health, resulting a number of different systems and organs.
 But not everyone who lives in a polluted urban environment will get asthma.

 Doctors around the world think that asthma is a mixture of environmental factors and genes.
 So if a parent or close relative has asthma, there is a chance that a child will have it. (it’s believed to be around half due to genetic susceptibility and roughly half due to environmental factors.)
+Discover cutting-edge therapies by enrolling in clinical trials.

 People with a BMI of 30 or higher have a much greater risk of having asthma than those with a lower BMI.
 The good news is that asthma is not contagious, so you can’t ‘catch it’ from someone close to you.